 -

-If you had a battery recently installed: Austin Energy offers a $500 rebate for each battery system that gets Permission to Operate (PTO) after passing Austin Energy’s final inspection on or after 2/18/25.
-Austin Energy will verify the PTO date with the Austin Services Department upon receiving your application.
+Recent installation: Austin Energy offers a $500 rebate for each battery system that gets Permission to Operate (PTO) after passing Austin Energy’s final inspection on or after 2/18/25.
+Austin Energy will verify the PTO date with the Austin Services Department upon receiving your enrollment.

-- Payments are issued as checks via mail and will be sent to your home address from our third-party vendor with the Austin Energy logo.
+- Payments are issued as checks via mail and will be sent to your home address from our third-party vendor.
 (Make sure to give your correct home address when enrolling.)
 Please allow 1-2 billing cycles (4-6 weeks) to receive payment.

 - If you have yet to purchase a battery, Austin Energy’s installation and inspection requirements are similar to those for residential solar systems.
-Visit the Solar Inpsections page for guidance on the permitting process.
+View guidance on the permitting process.
 (Note: A solar system is not required for either installing a battery system or enrolling in Power Partner Battery.)
 Your battery’s manufacturer can refer you to a certified installation company.

 -

-Performance payment: Austin Energy will pay you each year based on the maximum device size, backup reserve level, and average event hours.
+Performance payment: Austin Energy will pay you $75/kW each year based on the maximum device size, backup reserve level, and average event hours.
 Click on the Incentive tab for details.
-You can earn up to $75/kW.
 For example, a Tesla Powerwall has 13.5 kWh.
 A 20% reserve provides Austin Energy with 10.8kWh of usable energy.
-With an average of 2.5 hours per event: (10.8 kWh)/2.5 = 4.3 kW performed average across events; 4.3 kW * $75 = ~$320 per battery.
-(If you don’t have solar and your battery charges from the grid, your incentive payment will be slightly offset by the cost of recharging your battery following each Power Partner event.)
+With an average of 2.5 hours per event: (10.8 kWh)/2.5 = 4.3 kW performed average across events; 4.3 kW * $75 = ~$324 per battery per year.
+(Disclaimer: Costs for recharging your battery may vary based on billing rates, metering configurations, and whether you have solar generation (Value of Solar credit applies).
+In all cases, these costs will be less than the incentive payment, ensuring a net benefit.

 - Payments are issued annually as checks in the mail after the end of each calendar year in which the system has been enrolled.
-Checks will be sent to your home address from our third-party vendor with the Austin Energy logo.
+Checks will be sent to your home address from our third-party vendor.
 (Make sure to give your correct home address when enrolling.)
 Please allow 2-3 billing cycles (8-10 weeks) for processing after the conclusion of each year.

 Enrollment in Power Partner Battery requires the following: